Skip to content

 Frequently asked questions

-Are Class 4 shingles required in Evansville, and will they help with insurance costs?
+Are Class 4 impact-resistant shingles required in Evansville?

 Wind/hail deductible notice

-Indiana homeowners in Vanderburgh County typically carry separate wind and hail deductibles structured as a percentage of their home's insured value, commonly between 1 and 2 percent.
-For a home insured for $350,000 at a 2 percent deductible, the out-of-pocket cost before insurance coverage applies is $7,000.
+Most homeowners in Vanderburgh County carry a separate wind and hail deductible structured as a percentage of their dwelling coverage, typically between 1 and 2 percent.
+On a home insured for $129,100 at a 2 percent deductible rate, the out-of-pocket cost before insurance coverage begins is $2,582.
+Deductible structures in Indiana are set by individual insurers and are not mandated to vary by geographic location.

 Full 10-step claim guide for Evansville